hackbinghamton/DataScienceWorkshop/README.md

 * Data Science involves analyzing data to establish trends/patterns and make decisions.

-The [Data Science](DataScience/) portion of the workshop covers Data Analysis (Numpy and Pandas) and Data Visulization (Matplotlib and Plotly).
+The [Data Science](DataScience/) portion of the workshop covers Data Analysis (Numpy and Pandas) and Data Visualization (Matplotlib and Plotly).

 The [Data Engineering](DataEngineering/) portion of the workshop covers SQL, a relational database query language, and Apache Kafka, a data streaming platform.